joanpalin/AI-Workshop/Session 4/lab_guide.md

 ---

-## Debrief — Three Questions Before the dCloud Demo
+## Debrief — Three Questions regarding what happened

-Answer these individually.
-You will refer to them during the dCloud demonstration.

 **Question 1:** Across all attempts, how many defences held completely?
 How many partially held?
 How many failed?